OCA/bank-payment/account_payment_restrict_mandate/README.rst

 If this does not work as expected, check the following

+* check the tab `Mandate restrictions` on the payment order, it will contain a log why some lines were capped or removed
 * is the invoice the move is originating from linked to the mandate?
 * is the mandate in state 'valid'?
 * is there an occurrence in the repetition rule falling between today (or the